hellman/xortool/README.md

   - guess the key length (based on count of equal chars)
   - guess the key (base on knowledge of most frequent char)

+**Notice:** xortool is moving to Python 3, the PyPI package will be upgraded soon.
+The old Python 2 version is accessible at the `py2` branch.

 Usage
 ---------------------